Supporting Company Law Reforms in India

 Between 2019 and 2020, Vidhi advised the SFIO on streamlining its legal procedures for investigation and prosecution in line with judicial developments and best practices.

 In 2019, Vidhi proposed that the company law framework in India should recognise a new form of legal entity called ‘Social Impact Company’ for encouraging private investments towards achieving ‘Sustainable Development Goals’, and foster an ecosystem for impact entrepreneurship in India.

 Soon after Vidhi proposed this idea in its 2019 Briefing Book, a committee appointed by the MCA recommended that such entities should be recognised and Vidhi was appointed to advise the government on designing the legal architecture for the formation and governance of such companies.

 Vidhi advised the Government on several subsequent Amendments to the Companies Act after 2017 and was reappointed to advise the Company Law Committee when it was reconstituted in 2019 for suggesting further reforms to the Act.
 These reforms include measures relating to decriminalisation of several offences under the Act, especially those relating to minor non-compliances.

-‘In addition to our substantive contributions to company law reform in India over the last five years, we have also played an important role in reshaping the methodology of law reform in this area.
-The first Company Law Committee that Vidhi advised conducted robust public consultations to identify the bottle-necks before deliberating on the substantive issues.
-This ensured stakeholder participation in the reform process from the very beginning and helped the government in designing targeted reforms.
-This approach has been adopted in other reform projects relating to corporate affairs as well.’
+‘In addition to our substantive contributions to this reform over the last five years, we have also played an important role in reshaping the methodology of law reform in this area to help the government in designing targetted reforms.’

 – Debanshu Mukherjee, Co-founder.